wp-plugins/konnichiwa/readme.txt

 - Supports Paypal and Stripe payments
 - Manage subscriptions and manually subscribe users
 - Auto-publish a sales page with all membership plans, or design the plans yourself and use the shortcodes only for the subscribe buttons
+- Protect a piece of content within a post or page (or custom post type)
 - Integrates perfectly with Namaste!
 LMS, Daskal, and other popular plugins

 After activating the plugin please check the Help page for a quick getting started guide.